-The Lord's Supper ... only here does the expression "The Lord's Supper" appear in the New Testament.
-There is no doubt, however, that the expression was, at the date of this epistle, the usual manner of referring to this solemn rite.
+The Lord's Supper ...
+This phrase appears only here in the New Testament.
+There is no doubt, that the expression by the date of this epistle about 57 AD was the usual manner of referring to communion.

-21 For in eating every one taketh before [other] his own supper: and one is hungry, and another is drunken.
+I Corinthians 11:21-22 For in eating every one taketh before [other] his own supper: and one is hungry, and another is drunken.
 22 What? have ye not houses to eat and to drink in? or despise ye the church of God, and shame them that have not?
 What shall I say to you? shall I praise you in this?
 I praise [you] not.